oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 - **AppDev Functions**: to be used by functions defined in the AppDev compartment.
 The matching rule includes all functions in the AppDev compartment.
 An example is a function for processing of application data and writing it to an Object Storage bucket.
 - **Compute Agent**: to be used by Compute's management agent in the AppDev compartment.
 - **Database KMS**: to be used by databases in the Database compartment to access keys in the Vault service.
-- **Access Governance**: TBD

 ### Policies

 The Landing Zone policies implement segregation of duties and follow least privilege across the different personas (groups).
 Segregation of duties is implemented by granting specific permissions to a single target group on a single target compartment.
 For example, only *Network Administrators* can manage the network family, and this is done only in the *Network* compartment.
 Only *Database Administrators* can manage databases, and this is done only in the *Database* compartment.
 Least privilege is followed when deploying a database, *Database Administrators* are entitled to use the network managed by *Network Administrators* in the *Network* compartment.
 Some policies are common to all groups, like the ability to use Cloud Shell in tenancy and to manage Resource Manager stacks in their specific compartments.
 The policy list is extensive, comprehensive, and human-readable.
-We recommend reviewing *config/iam_policies.tf* for additional details.
+We recommend reviewing *config/iam\_policies.tf* for additional details.

 Policies are attached at different compartments depending on the presence of an enclosing compartment.
 If Landing Zone compartments are deployed directly under the Root compartment (thus no enclosing compartment), all policies are attached to the Root compartment.
 If Landing Zone compartments are deployed within an enclosing compartment, some policies are attached to the Root compartment, while some are attached to the enclosing compartment itself.
 This is to allow for free movement of Landing Zone compartments without the need to change policy statements.
 The policies at Root compartment are applied to resources at the tenancy level.

 In OCI, services also need to be explicitly granted.
 The Landing Zone provisions policies authorizing Cloud Guard, Vulnerability Scanning Service and OS Management Service the necessary actions for their functioning.
-We recommend reviewing *config/iam_service_policies.tf* for additional details.
+We recommend reviewing *config/iam\_service\_policies.tf* for additional details.

 ### Integration with Pre-existing Identity Domains

-TBD
+The Landing Zone now provides the ability to integrate groups and dynamic groups from an existing identity domain as the grantees of IAM policies.

 ## <a name="network-configuration"></a>3.2 Network Configuration